Made with Xara

 Pre-historic Aston on Trent - Part 1

-Crop Marks and the Aston Cursus
+Crop Marks and the Aston on Trent Cursus

-even the Vikings and Anglo-Saxons were on the scene.
+before even the Vikings and Anglo-Saxons were on the scene.

 Aerial photographs from the 1960's clearly show a complex